wlaur/encomp/README.md

 -   Possible to use a secondary type variable / generic to figure out the magnitude type?
     -   This could use `TypeVarTuple` (import from `typing_extensions` until Python 3.11)
     -   Not supported by `mypy` yet, need to wait with this
+    -   Might also need to wait for https://peps.python.org/pep-0696/ to do stuff like `S = TypeVar('S', default=int)`
 -   Document the `Quantity[Dimensionality]` type system
 -   What is the license of this package?
     -   For example, `pint` uses _3-Clause BSD License_, this should be compatible with `MIT`